Classic Wild Lettuce Tincture

 Easy to Mix

-This tincture is different from our extra strong tincture as it is not made from our freeze-dried extract.
-We use a several months long process of maceration, and then concentration under a vacuum.
+This tincture is different from our extra strong product, as it is not made from our concentrated extract.
+We use a gentle, several months long process of maceration to make this fine product.
+It retains the natural flavor and aroma of Lactuca virosa altissima, the same wild lettuce that was cultivated by Pierre-Hector Aubergier, renowned chemist of the 19th century.

 Non Pharmaceutical